badri-k7/aws-devops/module-aws-application-serices/ecs/3.ecs-scaling-policies/README.md

   --parameter-overrides ECSClusterName=YourClusterName ECSServiceName=YourServiceName
 ```

-Remember to replace `YourStackName` with the name of your CloudFormation stack and `YourServiceName` with the name of your ECS Service.
+Remember to replace `YourStackName` with the name of your CloudFormation stack.
+Followed by `YourClusterName` and `YourServiceName` with the name of your ECS Cluster and ECS Service.

 ### Step 3: Monitoring with Amazon CloudWatch